 From arsenic to pharmaceutical residues, there are an alarming number of compounds in your water you’re better off not consuming if you want to lessen rather than increase your toxic load next time you take a drink.

 Check the Environmental Working Group’s Tap Water Database, which is searchable by zip code.
-Your municipality is only required to test for certain contaminants, so in all likelihood your annual water quality report (you’ve read that, right?) only shows a fraction of possible contaminants.
+Your municipality is only required to test for a handful of contaminants, so in all likelihood your annual water quality report (you’ve read that, right?) only shows a fraction of possible contaminants.

 With thousands of industrial chemicals and pharmaceuticals in use — and washed down our drains every day — you can pretty much assume there’s something in your water you’d rather not be drinking, whether that’s atrazine (a common pesticide linked to hormone disruption, cancer and other unpleasant health effects), benzene (a petroleum-base chemical linked to cancer and organ toxicity) or heavy metals like lead, found in a third of American water supplies!